A few thoughts about the truth.

 I then turned my a attention to the gospel of John, wondering how Jesus used the word truth.
 I discovered several things:

 1. In John 3:20-21, Jesus contrasts evil with truth.
 I generally think of good as being in opposition to evil.
 In the sames verses, He implicitly contrasts darkness with light.
 Jesus, of course, is the light that comes into the world.
 The world preferred darkness over light because they desire to do evil rather than obey the truth.
-The light, therefore, may be seen as the source from which truth emanates as evil originates from darkness.
+The light, therefore, may be seen as the source from which truth

 2. Jesus unabashedly claims to be the truth (See: John 14:5-7).
 Ah-ha, this is the point whereby the abstract becomes concrete!
 Jesus is the truth, who has come from the Father.
 If you know the Son (the Truth) then you will consequently know the Father.
 He is the fleshing out of the ideal (truth).